-These easy pond maintenance tips will keep your pond clear and beautiful with less work!
-No chemicals necessary!
+These easy pond maintenance tips for beginners will keep your pond clear and beautiful with less work!
+No chemicals are necessary!

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.